MCME/TheGaffer/Readme.md

 ###### Example
 /job archive

+### Admit
+The admit command works with TeamSpeak, it can only be called by the job owner or a player that has already been admitted.
+The command will teleport the target player to the Job Warp, this can only be done once to each player.
+(This will soon be automatic)

+###### Example
+/job admit q220

 #### The Jobadmin Command

 The jobadmin commad will launch you into an interactive conversation that allows ou to edit jobs.
 SImply follow the in chat instructions, and chat your response.